background-image

 What is your experience with grant writing?

-I have extensive experience in grant writing, having successfully secured funding from various foundations and government sources.
-My approach involves thorough research, aligning proposals with funder priorities, and crafting compelling narratives that demonstrate the need for support.
+I have extensive experience in grant writing, having secured funding from various foundations.
+I focus on aligning proposals with funders' priorities and demonstrating the impact of our programs.

 icon